 Based on the history of the auctions and the resulting fates of the telecom companies created and acquired over the years, increasing competition likely cannot be accomplished through adjustments to the spectrum auction alone, however, it is an important piece of the puzzle as the industry prepares for the next phase: 5G.

-Timeline of actions on pricing and competition
+Timeline of actions by the government and CRTC

 March 2020 – Liberal government gives Big 3 2 years to cut prices by 25%